Will skipping breakfast and lunch lead to weight loss?

 Dear Trying to be a good friend,

 Additionally, going for hours without eating deprives the brain of glucose, which is needed for normal functioning.
 Lack of glucose to the brain can lead to irritability, dizziness, and fainting, as well as more serious conditions like hypoglycemia.
 Not eating regularly throughout the day puts your friend at a higher risk for long-term nutritional deficiencies including anemia, stunted growth (depending on her age), loss of bone or incomplete bone development, decreased immune function, amenorrhea (loss of menstrual periods), decreased thyroid function, increased susceptibility to colds and infections, low energy levels, poor concentration and cognitive development, and gum infections and poor dental health, just to name a few.
-This is because one meal a day, no matter the size, is unlikely to provide a person with all the nutrients s/he needs to function properly.
+This is because one meal a day, no matter the size, is unlikely to provide a person with all the nutrients they need to function properly.